gbmhunter/blog/content/electronics/components/voltage-supervisors/_index.md

 1. Voltage supervisors usually have **built-in delays that keeps the MCU in reset** for a minimum amount of time even if the voltage only drops below what is considered valid for a much shorter period of time.
 1. Voltage supervisors usually have **built-in voltage references**.
 Whilst a traditional comparator does not, many comparator ICs also come with internal voltage references.

+Most voltage supervisors have a `\(\overline{RESET}\)` output which is active low (i.e. drive low to reset, drive high to not reset), to align with the industry-standard `\(\overline{RESET}\)` input present on most MCUs.

+Voltage supervisor ICs can come in families which include preset threshold voltages from about 1.2V to up to 5.0V.
+They also come in versions which have adjustable thresholds, at the expense of one more pin.

 ## How They Work

 Internally, voltage supervisors have a few core components.
 One is a stable voltage reference to generate a fixed and known voltage.
 This is fed into a comparator.
 The measured analogue voltage is fed to the other input of the comparator.